-The Master of Reality is he who can most authentically, or else “cathartically”, narrate humanity’s grief over the loss of the unconscious relationship with and to the “collective unity of Others,” which in every way is, “God”.
+The Master of Reality is he who can most authentically, or else “cathartically”, narrate humanity’s grief over the loss of the unconscious relationship with and to the “collective unity of Others and all,” which in every way is, “God”.

 He who doubts that self-awareness was (and still is) alone responsible for the pre- (and pro-) generative “creation” of every conceived and conceivable “thing” in the so-called “known universe” is probably justified for holding such a belief.
 For without some sort of means to order – so that it may in any way fathom and thus comprehend – the bewildering objects encountered in or produced by preconscious machination, “reality” would remain irredeemably that: “bewildering,” or else “teleologically unactualizable” and otherwise unmasterable by the reflective mind of man; that mind which is prevented from “reflection” – and thus the world from actualization – when bereft of the aid of Reason which, more than anything, exercises its irrepressible will to order so that it may bring ruthless stability and constancy to the otherwise amorphous fluidity of man’s sensitive faculties; Reason that enables self-awareness to realize its nascent expression in the first place, no matter how false Reason’s cognitive efforts may ultimately prove.